becky93/RoomAI/docs/document/guides_game.md

 ###### KuhnPokerPublicState

 Firstly, we define the KuhnPokerPublicState class.
 The KuhnPokerPublicState extends roomai.common.AbstractPublicState.
-Besides the "turn", "is_terminal", "scores" and "action_history" properties from AbstractPublicState, we need add "first" property to KuhnPokerPublicState, which indicates which normal player is first to take an action.
+Besides the "turn", "is_terminal", "scores", "action_history", "param_start_turn", "param_number_normal_players" and "param_backward_enable" properties from AbstractPublicState, we need add "first" property to KuhnPokerPublicState, which indicates which normal player is first to take an action.
 The code for KuhnPokerPublicState is shown as follows.

   <pre>